cilium/cilium.io/src/posts/2026-02-24-launch-of-mTLSencryption/index.md

 Cilium's [existing mutual authentication](https://isovalent.com/blog/post/2022-05-03-servicemesh-security/) capability (introduced as beta in Cilium 1.14) was a significant innovation, using eBPF to verify workload identity at the datapath level.
 However, it had some important limitations:

 - **Network-level, not session-based authentication.** The mutual authentication handshake had nodes authenticate each other and then encapsulate all network traffic to build an authenticated and encrypted virtual network.
-This meant authentication happened at the node level rather than on a per-session basis — so, for example, pod-to-pod encryption on the same node was not possible (though arguably this has limited security benefit in practice).
+This meant authentication happened at the node level rather than on a per-session basis — so, for example, pod-to-pod encryption on the same node was not possible.
 - **First packets were dropped.** When a new identity pair communicated for the first time, the initial packet was dropped while an out-of-band TLS 1.3 handshake completed between Cilium agents.
 Applications had to tolerate this retry penalty.
 - **External dependencies were required.** A full SPIRE deployment was mandatory — adding infrastructure complexity for teams that simply wanted encrypted pod-to-pod communication.